Disturbance rejection control barrier functions: Knowledge-based DRCBF

 Let $x = [D,v_f]^\top$.
 The follower is required to satisfy a safety constraint described by $b(x) = D - D_{min}\geq 0$, and $D_{min}$ is the safe distance.
 The IRD and DRD of $b(x)$ with respect to the system \eqref{eq:ACC} are unmatched, with $m = 2$ and $r = 1$.
 For simplicity, we assume that the leader drives at a constant speed.
 Then the time derivatives of $b$ along \eqref{eq:ACC} are

-From \eqref{eq:robust_h_function}, $d_u$ and $\dot{d}_u$ not only pollute $b$ via matched channel (see \eqref{eq:robust_h_function_b}) but also affect its behavior from the unmatched channel (see \eqref{eq:robust_h_function_a}).
-Then, the HOCBF for ACC system as in \eqref{eq:hocbf_linear}, which can be expressed as a linear combination of $b,~\dot{b}$ and $\ddot{b}$, is influenced simultaneously by $d_m$, $d_u$ and $\dot{d}_u$.
-Existing robust CBFs rely on the bounds of $d_m$, $d_u$ and $\dot{d}_u$, which are, however, generally intractable/difficult to obtain in practice, let alone the case when $d_u$ is non-differentiable.
-This issue fails most existing CBF strategies, and will be addressed by our proposed DRCBFs.
+From \eqref{eq:robust_h_function}, $d_u$ and $\dot{d}_u$ not only pollute $b$ via matched channel (see \eqref{eq:robust_h_function_b}) but also affect it from unmatched channel (see \eqref{eq:robust_h_function_a}).
+Then, the HOCBF {\wxyr for the ACC system \eqref{eq:ACC}, which can be expressed as a linear combination of $b,~\dot{b}$ and $\ddot{b}$ (see \eqref{eq:hocbf_linear}),} is influenced simultaneously by $d_m$, $d_u$ and $\dot{d}_u$.
+Existing robust CBFs need the bounds of $d_m$, $d_u$ and $\dot{d}_u$, which are, however, generally intractable to obtain in practice, let alone the case when $d_u$ is non-differentiable.
+This issue fails most CBF strategies, and will be addressed by our proposed DRCBFs.